By Gaurav Dubey (M.S. Biotechnology) STAFF

 We did the research to uncover what all this legislation means and what medical marijuana patients need to know in order to protect their rights and avoid unnecessary legal issues.

-Make sure to join the online medical cannabis community to participate in the discussion or scroll to the bottom of the page to check out our firearm and cannabis themed merchandise!
+Make sure to join the online medical cannabis community to participate in the discussion.

 Massive Confusion Around Medical Marijuana and Gun Laws